symfony/symfony-docs/components/uid.rst

     // UUID type 3 and 5 generate a UUID hashing the given namespace and name.
 Type 3 uses
     // MD5 hashes and Type 5 uses SHA-1.
 The namespace is another UUID (e.g. a Type 4 UUID)
-    // and the name is an arbitrary string (e.g. a product name; if it's unique).
+    // and the name is an arbitrary string (e.g. a product name; if it is unique).
     $namespace = Uuid::v4();
     $name = $product->getUniqueName();